Dryland Training Exercises for Butterfly

 • The swimmer should engage their core (see how to engage the swimming core below)

-• They should only raise their arms for far as possible.
+• They should only raise their arms as far as possible.

 • They should ensure that they don’t lift their head or arch their back.